ftdc-picsl/QuANTs/docs/index.md

 ```

 # Get QuANTs values for subjects of interest (in R)
-The 'getQuants()' function may be used to generate a data.frame with the values of interest.
-The required parameters are:
+The workhouse of the package is the getQuants() function.
+Here we'll describe its basic use and later we will discuss some helper functions that can make more complex tasks less complicated.
+The basic idea behind getQuants() is that allows the user to treat the output of the image processing pipeline as a database that one can query to obtain the data of interest. getQuants() attempts to fullfill the following request: "For the data stored at this **location**, I would like to obtain this **summary** of this **measure** in this **anatomy** for these **subjects** whose data was acquired on these **dates**."

+First, the required parameters for any call to getQuants() are:

-* path: location of antsct base directory, e.g. /data/grossman/pipedream2018/crossSectional/antsct/
+* path: the **location** of the processed data, almost always "/data/grossman/pipedream2018/crossSectional/antsct/"
-* id: list of subjects to include
+* id: a list of ids for all **subjects** of interest

-A number of optional parameters, make it easier to obtain only the values of interest, these may be a single string, or a vector of strings:
+If you only include the required parameters you will get all data for all subjects at all times which is probably a lot more than what you are actually interested in.
+The following parameters will help you narrow down the data returned and control the format in which the date is returned.

-* date: a list with a date for each id in the list (default is to obtain all dates for each id)
+* date: a list of **dates** for each id in the id-list (default is to obtain all dates for each id)
-* system: only return values for the labeling system/s indicated
+* system: the name of the labeling system used to define the **anatomy** (may be a list)
-* label: the label numbers to return
+* label: the label numbers used by the to identify **anatomy** (only use this when asking for a single system)
-* measure: the measure of interest (e.g. "thickness", "volume", etc)
+* measure: the image **measure** of interest (e.g. "thickness", "volume", etc)
-* metric: the summary metric (e.g. "mean", "max", etc)
+* metric: the **summary** metric (e.g. "mean", "max", etc)
-* as.wide: boolean flag to return a wide-format data.frame
+* as.wide: boolean flag to return a wide-format data.frame (default is long-format)
+* rename: boolean flag to return descriptive names (default is 'system_label_metric_measure')

 Here are some examples, assuming a pre-defined path and id list